openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### `JavaTest Message: Problem cleaning up the following threads:`

-**More symptoms**: After the message, jtreg lists the stacktrace for one or more threads started by the test.
+**More symptoms**: After the message, jtreg lists the stacktrace for one or more threads started by the test code.

 **Answer**: When you run tests in agentVM mode, jtreg will try to ensure that any threads started by the test have terminated, so that